 Hartman’s Mountain Zebra

-• Appearance: There are three zebra species in the wild and each species has a unique trait to set them apart from the other species.
-The Hartman’s mountain zebra have some extra skin underneath their necks called a dewlap.
+• Features: The Hartman’s Mountain Zebra have some extra skin underneath their necks called a dewlap.
 The hypothesis is that it is for predator protection.
 If a predator is coming from below to grab their neck, the hope is that they will grab the extra flap of skin as opposed to their neck muscle or the important structures in the neck.
+They have no stripes on their belly and their tail pattern is in a zipper or braided stripe.
+Their nose is black but fades to brown as it moves up their face

 Range area of Hartman’s Mountain Zebra in Africa